 Acupuncture relies on your body’s ability to self-heal by summoning the energetic and curative potential within each acupuncture point.
 By contrast, herbs influence the body by introducing their specific medicinal properties.
 In many cases, acupuncture and herbs are used in combination.

 Scientific Rationale for Acupuncture

 While research has demonstrated acupuncture’s effects, there is no single theory that fully explains how acupuncture works.
 Many believe that acupuncture works by stimulating the release of endorphins and other immune system cells, thus regulating the nervous system.
 Other studies have shown that acupuncture may influence brain chemistry by altering the release of neurotransmitters and neurohormones.
 Both hypotheses could support how acupuncture effects sensation and involuntary body functions, such as immune reactions and other processes that regulate blood pressure, blood flow, and body temperature.

 Herbology is an essential component of traditional Chinese medicine.
 Throughout history, thousands of Chinese herb products have been used safely and effectively to treat disease and preserve health.
 Chinese herbs are usually recommended in herb combinations or formulas so that they can be customized to each patient.

-* Denise only stocks herbs that meet GMP (Good Manufacturing Practices) standards as determined and regulated by the Food and Drug Administration.
+* Our clinic stocks only herbs that meet GMP (Good Manufacturing Practices) standards as determined and regulated by the Food and Drug Administration.